 glazed ham recipe prep brushing glaze on ham

-Pop it back in the oven for 15 minutes which will allow all the sugar to caramelize – oh baby look at that ham!
+Pop it back in the oven for 15 minutes which will allow all the sugar to caramelize.
+Oh baby, look at that ham!

 ham in tray

-Very pretty, very Easter-worthy centerpiece.
+A very pretty, very Easter-worthy centerpiece.

 delicious ham in tray

 Rest the ham for 15 minutes or so.
-In the meantime, you can return the glaze to stove to warm up.
+In the meantime, you can return the glaze to the stove to warm up.

 carving ham